Skip to main content

 Frequently Asked Questions

-Are Maltese good for allergy sufferers?
+Are Malteses good for first-time owners?

 How much exercise does a Maltese need?